 Welcome to week two of the #SproutChallenge!
 What seed did you choose for your project?
 What observations have you recorded?
 Do you have specific questions for experts at the museum?
-Submit your comments and images on our facebook page to engage in our community dialogue!

 The McClung family has been busy contributing to our community garden as well.
 Peggy Humes, graduate student specializing in paleoethnobotany, works in the museum’s archaeology lab with Dr. Hollenbach.
 For their #SproutChallenge, both Peggy and Dr. Hollenbach chose corn kernels and have documented their seedling process.

 Notice the white material breaking through the corn kernel.
 This is called a radicle, the primary root that emerges from the seed during germination.
 It grows downward into the soil to anchor the seedling.
 Peggy documented the first appearance of a radicle on day 7 of her experiment.